roofclimb/Assignment2/README.md

 # User Stories:

-- As a Singaporean, I want to find out what local productions has to offer in terms of media from sources such as films and music so that I can support the local industry.
-I would also be able to improve my command of Chinese Language.
+- As a consumer, I would want to be able to order FairPrice products online and have it delivered to my doorstep, making it more convenient for myself and so that I would not have to spend time travelling down to a physical store and having to look around for my item.
+With the products in the website organised according to categories, it would be easier to find the product that I need.
+I would also not have to queue up to make payment at the physical store, which may take some time if there are many people in the queue.
-- As a foreigner, I am interested to find out more about Singapores culture and how different media is produced in Singapore in a more accessible way.
+- Through this website, I would also be able to learn more about FairPrice and take the quiz to see how much I have learnt from the website and in turn claim vouchers which I can use when checking out.

 ## Features made